uweschmitt/emzed/website/getting_started.rst

 available methods on any type of object are shown automatically.
 You can activate command completion after any character by pressing the ``Tab`` button.
-All methods which can be applied to the object are displayed in the console by typing the name of the object followed by a dot "``.``".
+All methods which can be applied to the object are displayed in the console by typing the name of the object followed by ``.``.
 For given example:

 .. figure:: ipython_object_operations.png
    :scale: 75 %